⚡ The Quick Scoop

 Utah is incredibly blessed with some of the most stunning slot canyons in the entire world.
 Each one offers a completely different adventure!
 Some are easy, wide, family-friendly strolls, while others are dark, terrifyingly tight, and require technical scrambling to survive.

 This has been one of my most popular posts over the years, and it was in need of a serious facelift!
-I've updated my massive list of favorites to create the ultimate, comprehensive guide to help you find your perfect slot canyon adventure.
+I've expanded my massive list of favorites to create the ultimate, comprehensive guide of 21 incredible canyons to help you find your perfect adventure.

 👇 Choose Your Path